-3 The Applicant indicated in the ASC that there is the potential for fewer than three BESS to be constructed but has requested analysis for all the components and distinct parts as presented in Table 2.1-1 of the ASC.
+3 The Applicant provided three locations for consideration of constructing the two BESS.
+An analysis for all the components and distinct parts as presented in Table 2.1-1 of the ASC has been completed where enough information was provided to do so.